Pay & Entitlements

 W-4 changes (post-2020)

 The new W-4 replaced "allowances" with dependent credits.
-Each child under 17 = $2,000 annual credit ($166.67/mo in 2025, $183.33/mo in 2026).
-Other deps = $500/yr.
+Each child under 17 = $2,000/yr in the 2025 W-4 and withholding tables ($166.67/mo) and $2,200/yr in 2026 ($183.33/mo).
+Other dependents = $500/yr ($41.67/mo).

 Traditional TSP reduces taxable income